mesonbuild/meson/docs/markdown/Creating-releases.md

 So with `--no-tests` you can tell Meson "Do not build and test generated packages.".

+## Use `--allow-dirty` to override error when git repository contains uncommitted changes

+*Since 0.62.0* Instead of emitting a warning when a repository contains uncommitted changes, Meson will produce an error message notifying the user and immediately exit.
+If `--allow-dirty` is given as an option to `meson dist`, a warning will be emitted instead and Meson will proceed as usual.

 ## Release a subproject separately

 *Since 0.57.0* the `meson dist` command can now create a distribution tarball